AlirezaEntessari/alireza-entessari-capstone/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 The functionality that my app will include is that there will be different routes configured for different countries.
-There will be multiple carousels to display different types of information in carousel format.
+There will be multiple carousels to display different types of information in slideshow format.
 There will also be a page to display weather information for the different countries.
+There will be a quiz associated with each country as a way of getting the user more informed about the destination.

 ## Implementation